 Whether it was caused by an update or some other problem, a black screen of death on your Xbox One is cause for alarm.
 If you are staring at a perpetual black screen of death and no amount of restarting or cold booting resolves the issue, then here's how to factory reset your Xbox One after a black screen of death.

 Disclaimers before factory resetting your Xbox One

-Factory resetting your Xbox One is currently the only known way to make the console usable again.
-However, it might come at a cost: Outside of any data uploaded to the cloud, your saved games, accounts and settings could be reset and deleted.
+Factory resetting your Xbox One is the only known way to make the console usable again.
+However, it might come at a cost: outside of any data uploaded to the cloud, your saved games, accounts and settings could be reset and deleted.
 When I reset my Xbox One, I was given the option to keep my games and apps downloaded, but I can’t guarantee you’ll have the same luck.

 This isn’t a simple task to perform, either.
 Under normal circumstances, a factory reset is an easy-to-access option that exists within the Xbox One’s settings menu.
 Unfortunately, this nasty bug renders the console’s interface wholly inaccessible, meaning you'll have to jump through a number of hoops to initiate a factory reset.

 You’ll also need additional items to even begin this process.
 Since the console is unusable, you have to download the required files onto a USB flash drive, or some other external drive.
 We recommend using one with at least 4GB of free space.
 You’ll also need a computer with an internet connection, or at the very least, something that will allow you to download this file (opens in new tab) and move it over to the external drive.